othman4dev/JSSv2.0/README.md

 }
 ```

-With this, you gain full control over JavaScript events, allowing you to write event-based styles without JavaScript function dependencies.
+This allows you to write event-based styles without relying on JavaScript functions.

 ## Conditionals

-Similar to JavaScript, JSS supports conditionals, crucial for both DOM manipulation and logical operations:
+JSS supports conditionals for both DOM manipulation and logical operations:

 ```css
 if ((#div)->width >= 100px ) {